Auschwitz survivor and Alberta activist Sigmund Sobolewski was haunted by his past

 The following spring, the Germans rounded up thousands of Poles, in a move to wipe out the country’s elite.

-They came looking for his father but the elder Mr. Sobolewski was bedridden with cancer.
+They came looking for his father but the elder Mr. Sobolewski was bedridden with tuberculosis.
 They took away his eldest child instead.

 On June 14, 1940, young Sigmund, who had just turned 17, was taken with more than 700 other Poles by train to the town of Oswiecim – in German, Auschwitz.